calliope-project/euro-calliope/docs/model/customisation.md

 The `load-shedding` override adds an option to shed load at each location.
 You can use this to model blackouts, brownouts, or controlled shedding of load as a form of demand response.

-In euro-calliope, we model load shedding not as actual reduction of demand but as an unconstrained supply of electricity.
+In Euro-Calliope, we model load shedding not as actual reduction of demand but as an unconstrained supply of electricity.
 This supply has high variable cost (see `tech-cost.yaml` parameter file) and no fixed cost.
 Due to its high cost, it will only be used when no other, less costly, option is available.